Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Dolphins playing in the sea by the boat

-We left Grímsey island after a lovely 1.5 hour's visit and were back in Akureyri 2.5 hours later, so all in all this wonderful trip lasted for 8 hours.
+We left Grímsey Island after a lovely 1.5-hour visit and were back in Akureyri 2.5 hours later, so the whole trip lasted 8 hours.

 Eyjafjörður Humpbacks - Whale Watching from Akureyri